afakes/rubix-tech-eval/README.md

 ## Decisions & Assumptions

+### Assumptions
+ - only solutions that provide whole number matching pack sizes will be accepted

 ### No Solution
-If there was not complete solution, i.e. the number of request items could not be pack with the pack size configurations supplied, then the request was marked with "No Solution".
+If there was not complete solution, i.e. the number of request items could not be packed with the pack size configurations supplied, then the request was marked with "No Solution".
- - A solution this issue could be: increasingly add 1 to the number of items request until we find a solution, of course this would increase the cost price etc.
+ - A solution this issue could be: increasingly add 1 to the number of items request until we find a solution, of course this would increase the cost price etc. leading to a new search domain, "what is the lowest cost for extra items ... "

 ### Language